 Prof. Dr. Albrecht Schmidt is an outstanding expert with the highest number of citations in the field of human computer interactions.
 He started his studies at the University of Ulm, followed by his PhD at the KIT.
 Currently, he is a professor for Human Centered Ubiquitous Media at the Ludwig-Maximilians-University in Munich.
 In addition, he worked at Microsoft Research and has various patents.
 He is an editorial board member of IEEE Pervasive Magazine and ACM Interaction.

 and Back Office

-Murielle Naud-Barthelmeß is a finance expert and focused on process driven procedures.
+Murielle Naud-Barthelmeß is an inbound sales expert and focused on business driven procedures.
 She studied commerce at the „Ecole Supérieure de Gestion“ Business School in Paris, at the Albert Ludwig University Freiburg and Valenciennes & Hainaut University.
 She worked in large corporates like Scania and Hewlett Packard.
 She thereby, worked especially in automotive and IT industries.
-In her professional career, she gained deep knowledge in the areas of financial management, reporting and sales processes.
+In her professional career, she gained deep knowledge in the areas of sales processes, supply-chain, accounting, business reporting and project Management.

 Strategic UX Designer

 Julian Ebert is dedicated to user interfaces and design details.
 He has studied interaction design and strategic design at the University of Design Schwäbisch Gmünd.
 Through his studies, he gained expertise in web design, photography, video production, user interfaces, as well as user experience design.
 He has already launched a crowdfunding campaign and created his own platform for volunteer work.
 His ideation and design skills resulted in consecutively winning prices at Fraunhofer Makeathon in Stuttgart.